Discover Jesus \ Events \Resurrection of Lazarus

 After four days, on March 2, 30 CE, Jesus and his apostles arrived at Lazarus’ home where he was received by Lazarus’ grieving sisters.
 He assured them that all was well, and went to Lazarus' tomb, where Jesus prayed and commanded Lazarus to come forth.
 Lazarus came back to life, still wrapped in his grave cloths.
 Jesus told the people to free Lazarus, but some were frightened and ran away; Lazarus didn't remember anything that had happened, and was confused about why he had awakened in the garden.
 Jesus reassured Lazarus and explained that this would happen to all who believed in him.
 Though many people came to believe in Jesus as a result of his amazing work, others only hardened their hearts to reject him even more.

 Late on Sunday night, February 26, 30 CE, Jesus was in Philadelphia when he received news that his dear friend Lazarus was critically ill.
-Lazarus' sisters, Mary and Martha, sent a message stating, "Lord, the one you love is very sick."
-Initially silent and lost in thought, Jesus eventually refocused and instructed the messenger to deliver a response: "This illness will not lead to death.
-Have faith that it will serve to glorify God and elevate the Son."
+Lazarus' sisters, Mary and Martha, sent a message stating, "Lord, he whom you love is very sick."
+Initially silent and lost in thought, Jesus eventually refocused and instructed the messenger to deliver a response: "This sickness is really not to the death.
+Doubt not that it may be used to glorify God and exalt the Son."
 The apostles listened attentively to Jesus' words.

 Although Jesus felt compelled to immediately help Lazarus due to his compassion and love for his friend, he contemplated a remarkable notion.
 He wanted to offer the rulers in Jerusalem a final opportunity to embrace him and his teachings.
 Jesus conceived a plan that, if aligned with the Father's will, would prove to these leaders that he possessed authority over life and death, extending beyond his reputation as a mere wonder-worker.
 This plan represented the most extraordinary and unprecedented demonstration of power during his time on earth.